woll-an/robotics-explained/content/transformation.md

 \end{bmatrix}
 $$

 By multiplying a point with this matrix, we get the position of the rotated point.
-If we rotate for example the point (0.33, 0) by 0.5 rad, we get the new position of the end-effector at (0.28, 0.16).
+If we rotate for example the position of the end-effector (0.33, 0) by 0.5 rad, we get the new position at (0.28, 0.16).

 $$
 p_{ee} = \begin{bmatrix}